RedisJSON/RedisJSON/docs/docs/_index.md

 ### Python example

-This code snippet shows how to use RedisJSON with raw Redis commands from Python with [redis-py](https://github.com/redis/redis-py):
+This code snippet shows how to use JSON with raw Redis commands from Python with [redis-py](https://github.com/redis/redis-py):

 ```Python
 import redis